Finchampstead: Governance

+Geoography

 Finchampstead parish extends from The Throat on the southern edge of Wokingham, just past the Inchcape Garage, down to the Tally Ho pub on the River Blackwater which forms the southern border with Eversley and its county Hampshire, over Eversley Bridge.
 Finchampstead Bridge is further east, just above Eversley Cross.
 To the east of the parish is Sandhurst and to the west are Swallowfield, Arborfield and Barkham.
 The Roman road from London to Silchester traverses the parish from West Court through to Roman Ride off the A321.
 It is known as the Devil's Highway and is well preserved as a footpath and byway over much of its length through Windsor Forest.
 It is used as a road at West Court, and from Armholes past Heath Pool and along Roman Ride.

-The Nine Mile Ride runs the breadth of Finchampstead, through California and then on, between King's Mere and Queen's Mere, to the boundary with Crowthorne, and thence to Pinewood and finally Bracknell.
+The Nine Mile Ride runs the breadth of Finchampstead, through California and then on, between King's Mere and Queen's Mere, to the boundary with Crowthorne, and thence to Pinewood and Bracknell.
 California is the name of this northern part of the parish.
-It is a large residential village with its own country park around Longmoor Lake, on the edge of Barkham Common.
+It is a large residential village, containing most of the parish's housing, with its own country park around Longmoor Lake, on the edge of Barkham Common.
 The southern part of the parish includes the parish church; Finchampstead village itself, at the top of Fleet Hill on the B3348 road; Finchampstead Leas, to the west along the A327 road; and the woodlands of the Ridges, spreading north to the Nine Mile Ride.
 This is a dense, mostly pine tree, wood much of which, including Simon's Wood, is owned by the National Trust.
 Its hills give panoramic views of the surrounding area.